 2×2 inch.(5×5 cm) square, with the image measured from chin to forehead not less than 1″ or more than 1-3/8″.

 - Color photos only will be taken in consideration; not tinted, with a light background.

-7) Fee: $115.
-Cash ($ and €) and credit cards are accepted.
+7) Fee: $115 or Euro 109.
+Cash ($ or €) and credit cards are accepted.
 Visa and Master card holders are requested to obtain the authorization from their bank to enable payments in the U.S.

 The passport will be mailed to you by regular mail free of charge.
 Please be aware that these envelopes cannot be traced.

 The Embassy declines any responsibility for the delivery of passports by mail.